ibm-cloud-docs/account/known-issues.md

 If you need to check the number of policies in your account or request an increase in the account limit, see [Managing policy limits](/docs/account?topic=account-policy-limits).

+## Resource group is inactive with state: SUSPENDED
+{: #resource_inactive}

+When the process to reactivate or upgrade a suspended account does not complete successfully, you might see the following error when creating a new service: "The resource group <name> is inactive with state: SUSPENDED"

+To resolve the issue, [open a support case](/docs/get-support?topic=get-support-open-case) and include the group name from the error message in the case details.